nfroidure/knifecycle/README.md

 The scope of this library won't change.
 However the plan is:

 - improve performances;
-- evolve with Node: I may not need to transpile this library at some point.
 - track bugs ;).

 I'll also share most of my own initializers and their stubs/mocks in order to